-- Client (the beneficiary of charity) profiles.
+- Client profiles.
 Showcase a success story with images and before and after history.

-- Impress upon your viewers how their donations will make an impact.
+- Value.
+Impress upon your viewership how their donations will make an impact.

 - Show your results and that you can be trusted via a financials page.
 And/or, if you are partnered with Network for Good or Charity Navigator, then provide a link to your charity rating.

 The last major hurdle is to actually build out your website.
 For those who are not artistically and technically inclined, and who do not have a working understanding of website platforms, this may be at the very least intimidating and time-consuming.
 Therefore, you will want to choose a very intuitive and user-friendly website platform.